kmac5/entrainpro-project-page/site/content/about.md

 +++

-## Entrain is a collaboration of passionate professionals focused on providing Fire Fighters with the safest and most realistic Fire Dynamics training available outside of a real fire.
+## Entrain is a collaboration of passionate professionals focused on providing Fire Fighters with the safest and most effective Fire Dynamics training available outside of a real fire.